COSC3020/augmenting-paths-m-blaze-ai/README.md

 number of vertices (nodes) = V number of edges (connections) = E

-Since each node is visited once and each edge is considered at most once to find the shortest path, the worst case runtime is $\Theta$(V + E).
+Since each node is visited once and each edge is traveled at most once to find the shortest path, the worst case runtime is $\Theta$(V + E).

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

+For this assignment, I asked Chat GPT for help with the readability of my conclusion.